amancantgit/Password-Craft/README.md

 # User-Driven Password
-The User-Driven Password Generator is a React application that allows users to generate passwords based on their specifications.
-Users can customize the length of the password and choose whether to include special characters and numbers.
+The User-Driven Password Generator is a React application that allows users to generate password tailored to their preferences, adjusting its length, including special characters and numbers.
+Furthermore, the generated password is instantly updated as you make changes.

 Click [here](https://amancantgit.github.io/Password-Craft/) to open.